Configuring Siebel Business Applications > About Views, Screens, and Applications >

 About the Siebel Client Navigation Model

-Figure 26 describes the levels of the Siebel client navigation model.
-The view in this figure is a mock-up that demonstrates the different levels of navigation.
+Figure 26 identifies the levels of the Siebel client navigation model.
+The view in this figure is a mock-up to demonstrate the different levels of navigation.
 This view does not exist in the predefined Siebel repository.

 Figure 26.
 Levels of the Siebel Client Navigation Model